 St. Michael’s College School provides opportunities for students at any level to get involved and be leaders within the school and the larger community.
 Students can develop and exercise leadership qualities by participating in several programmes offered at St. Michael’s including Student Prefects, Student Government, Leadership Camp, Afterschool Leadership Programme and Leadership Class.

 The Student Prefects set an example of Goodness, Discipline and Knowledge through unseen and often unacknowledged service to their fellow St. Michael’s College School students.
 Student Prefects of St. Michael’s officially represent the best St. Michael’s has to offer academically, artistically and athletically.
-They have assisted in Open Houses, Parents’ Association functions, Welcome Days, the New Student Blazer Ceremony, Leadership Camp, the Fashion Show and collecting attendance sheets for the Attendance Office.
+They have assisted in Open Houses, Parents’ Association functions, Welcome Days, the New Student Blazer Ceremony, Leadership Camp, and the Fashion Show.

 The St. Michael’s Student Government promotes the academic, spiritual, and student life of the school.
 It is comprised of student representatives who are elected by the student body.
 Elections are held in April for next year's positions of President, Vice President, Grade 11 Representative and Grade 10 Representative.
 During the school year, the student government hosts spirit initiatives, including dances and an energetic Spirit Week leading up to Homecoming.
 It also organizes charitable fundraisers such as Thanksgiving Food Drives; Winter Christmas Baskets; and the Spread the Net Student, in 2011-12 school year the student body donated over $25,000 to purchase bed nets for children in Africa to prevent the spread of malaria.